AbiirBarounii/MyProjects/README.md

 Hi there 👋

-I'm Abir, a data science engineering student with a passion for analyzing and visualizing complex datasets.
+I'm Abir, a Data Science engineering student with a passion for analyzing and visualizing complex datasets.
 I'm currently pursuing my engineering's degree in Data Science at ESPRIT University.